 Sometimes overheating and dehydration happen even if you’re careful and take the necessary steps to prevent it.
 Watch to see if your pet is panting heavily, drooling, vomiting, or collapses.
 Take immediate steps to cool your dog down and make sure you get to a veterinarian if you think your dog may be experiencing heat stroke.

 At Jolly Pets, we have plenty of waterproof toys for you and your dog to enjoy during the summer.
-Use the hot weather as an excuse to spend more time in the water, and give your pooch the summer of his life while also staying safe and cool.
+Use the hot weather as an excuse to spend more time in the water, and give your dog a summer to remember, while also staying safe and cool.